RBGE-Herbarium/RBGE-Herbarium.github.io/docs/how-to-guides/how-to-manage-a-destructive-sampling-request.md

 ![image](https://user-images.githubusercontent.com/8005676/180244246-7957337f-33c1-49d8-b448-a4ed3897af4b.png)

+The following information should be entered for a destructive sample record:

-- **Preparation Type**: Select Destructive Sample
+- **Prep Type** - select Destructive Sample
-- **Barcode**: Enter the sample identifier which is currently the Request number + the item number, eg 03213:1, 03213:2, 03213:3, etc).
+- **Barcode** - enter the destructive sample item number.
+This is constructed using the Destructive Sampling request number followed by a running number for each sample, separated by a colon (eg, 03306:2).
+The combination must be unique.
-- **Remarks**: Enter any information relating to the destructive sample here.
+- **Remarks** - enter any remarks specific to the Preparation, not the Collection Object, here.
-- **Internal Misc**: This field may be used to keep a note of the sampling process if desired.

-There is a section in the Preparation subform for Destructive Sampling.
-The following information should now be entered here.
+- **Internal Misc** – use this field for any internal curatorial information which is not to be shared.

+### How to enter Destructive Sampling information

+This section should only be completed for preparations created during destructive sampling.

-- **Material type**: Select the type of sample from the dropdown menu.
+- **Material type** - enter the type of material sample (e.g. Flower sample, Leaf sample, Pollen sample).
-- **Derived From**: Enter the barcode of the specimen from which the material was taken.
+- **Derived from** - this is for preparations made for Destructive Sampling ONLY.
+Enter the barcode of the specimen from which the sample was taken.
-- **Prepared by**: Enter the person preparing the sample.
+- **Prepared By** – enter the person who prepared the sample if different from the person who prepared the whole request.

+  _Tip: type in the last name and, if the person is already in the Agents table, their name should come up as one of the options in a list._
-- **Prepared date**: Enter the date the sample was prepared.
+- **Prepared Date** – enter the date that the destructive sample was created.
-- **Sample Number**: Enter the number assigned by the collector for the material being collected to fulfill this request
+- **Sample Number** – do not enter data here.
+This has been used for the destructive sample collector number migrated from BG-BASE.
-- **Legacy Number**: a read only field for the Des_Item number from BG-BASE
+- **Legacy Number** – this is a read-only field for the BG-BASE specimen number.

-Once complete, Click Save in the bottom right of the Preparation window.
+For more information on entering data into the Preparation record see the **[Instructions](https://rbge-herbarium.github.io/docs/how-to-guides/how-to-enter-specimen-data.html))** for entering a new **Preparation**

+Enter any specific **Determinations** relating to this Preparation if required.

+If the remaining information is the same as for the other preparations in the Collection Object record, then click **Save** and close the record.

 You should now see the Preparation for the destructive sample in the list of Preparations in the Collection Object.